shuiruge/learning-sicp/chapter-1.md

 First-class status setting of Python provides vast tools for establishing this abstraction (of pattern)!

+### How-to

+How to gain such abstraction in practice?
+There are two ways.
+The first is the hard way: write out all functions, then pick out the common pattern they share, and then write out a new version basing on the functional abstraction.
+The second way is basing on experience, which heavily bases on the first way.

+*So, there is no easy way to do such abstraction.*

 ### These are all what I learned in chapter one.